 If you check wardrobe of a Kerala woman, you can find at least one traditional Kerala off-white/cream sari with yellow silk or colourful borders.
 Earlier only golden borders were available.
 But now trends have changed a lot.
 Now different border designs and body designs are available in Kerala saris.
-Two-piece Neriyathum Mundum is a variant of Off-white sari.
+Two-piece Neriyathum Mundum is a variant of the Off-white sari.
 Also read: How to change traditional Kerala saris to party wear?

 See the trend and remain traditional